TG9541/stm8ef/README.md

 Currently, there is no support for the STM8S Discovery, since I don't have any STM8S105C6T6 based boards for testing.

-### STM8S00h3F3 "Communication through PD1/SWIM"
+### STM8S003F3 "Communication through PD1/SWIM"

-This is a tgeneric STM8EF target for exploring boards where PD1 is available on the SWIM ICP interface.
-Access to PD5 (TxD) and PD6 (RxD) is not required, bus-style half-duplex console communciation with a software UART simulation is used instead.
+This is a generic STM8EF target for exploring boards where no UART pins are broken out but where PD1 is available on a SWIM ICP header.
+Access to PD5/TX and PD6/RX is not required, bus-style half-duplex console communciation with a software UART simulation is used instead.

 * Binary size about 5800 bytes
 * Selected feature set: